cloudmesh-community/fa18-523-56/paper/paper.md

 from multiple sources such as smart devices, social media, online transactions, and log monitoring [@www-fa18-523-56-opentext-magellan-nifi].
-The real-time data can then be combined with other historical data or other data sources before being feed into downstream system [@www-fa18-523-56-opentext-magellan-nifi].
-Data is then being streamed by Kafka in Data Routing step and then being read and applied business rules by Spark Streaming API before it is being store in data lake [@www-fa18-523-56-opentext-magellan-nifi].
+The real-time data can then be combined with other historical data or other data sources before being feed into a downstream system [@www-fa18-523-56-opentext-magellan-nifi].
+Data is then being streamed by Kafka in Data Routing step and then being read and applied business rules by Spark Streaming API before it is being stored in a data lake [@www-fa18-523-56-opentext-magellan-nifi].
 Spark Streaming API will apply machine learning prediction model in Machine Learning step and then being saved in Prediction Results